Searching...

 For more information on electron microscopy, see Applications: "Electron Microscope" and tech tips.

-High voltage power supply for ion beam: Link to application notes
+High voltage power supply for ion beam

 he high-voltage power supplies for ion beams here are introduced for ion sources used in FIBs and other applications.
 For ion implantation, analyzers using ions and medical equipment, multiple DC power supplies as well as high-voltage power supplies for ion beams are used.